-10 haunted Halloween attractions in and around Toronto
+15 haunted houses and attractions in and around Toronto

-Here's a round-up of haunted Halloween attractions in and around Toronto.
+Here's a roundup of haunted Halloween houses and attractions in and around Toronto.

-As if any one of the thrilling roller coasters weren't enough to scare you, Canada's Wonderland is getting its annual the haunted treatment this season when 700+ roving monsters wander the grounds and haunted mazes.
+As if any one of the thrilling roller coasters weren't enough to scare you, Canada's Wonderland is getting its annual haunted treatment with 700+ roving monsters wandering its grounds and haunted mazes.

-Drive out to Kitchener-Waterloo to visit this farm, which features a creepy hike through the woods, a haunted hayride and haunted house.
-There's also a candy barn, bakery and grill on site to satisfy your post-haunting hunger, as well as a pumpkin patch that's open late.
+Drive out to Kitchener-Waterloo to visit this farm, which features a creepy hike through the woods, a pitch black corn field, a chainsaw-ridden hayride, a clown-themed house—you get the point.

-Billed as "the scariest attraction in Niagara Falls," this legendary haunted house is best known for the approximately 150,000 people who have chickened out halfway through.
+Billed as "the scariest attraction in Niagara Falls," this legendary haunted house is best known for the approximate 161,600 people who have chickened out halfway through.
 You can find it at the top of Clifton Hill in Niagara, if you dare.

 Join the conversation Load comments